 A sole proprietorship is a business structure that only has one owner.
 Most solopreneurs have sole proprietorships.

-The IRS defines it as someone who owns a small unincorporated business by themself.
 This structure doesn’t have to register with the state to operate.

 Sole proprietors are sometimes also called sole traders.

 Pros And Cons Of A Sole Proprietorship

 Some of the advantages of a sole proprietorship are: